niacobel/CHAINS/docs/source/control_launcher.modelling.rst

 .. autofunction:: source_parser.qchem_tddft

 The first noticeable thing is that the ``system`` dictionary returned by this function contains an additional key: ``states_list``.
-While this key is not explicitly needed by ``CONTROL LAUNCHER``, it contains useful information that can be used, for example, by a transition function.
+While this key is not explicitly needed by ``CONTROL LAUNCHER``, it contains useful information that can be used, for example, by a :ref:`transition function <pgt_transition>`.

 The way this function works is by making heavy use of :ref:`regular expressions <regex>`.
 It detects the beginning and the end of each of the three portions presented above and process their content, picking the relevant values and converting them to atomic units if needed.